daveschudel/Fedora-KDE/apps.md

 ```

 [NordVPN](https://nordvpn.com/)
-  You need to purchase a subscription, then download the installer
+  You need to purchase a subscription, then download the installer.

 [GTKHash](https://gtkhash.org/)
 ```